Ontario Computer Animation & Special Effects Tax Credit (OCASE)

 Only labour costs directly in support of the creation of the visual effect or animation would be eligible.
 Labour costs for drivers, catering, production office staff and other peripheral personnel are not eligible.
 As a general rule of thumb, key roles and first assistants that contribute directly to a shot onto which a digital visual effect will be applied are eligible.
 Roles that do not contribute directly (i.e. are not involved in a hands-on way) will be ineligible.
 Generally, supervisors and coordinators would not be eligible.

-Please refer to the Eligible Positions for a Producer’s OCASE Claim posted on our website for the list of the conventional cast and crew that can be included in this type of claim.
-As well, please review this primer on how to make a Producer’s OCASE Claim:
+Please refer to the Eligible Positions for a Producer’s Live Action OCASE Claim posted on our website for the list of the conventional cast and crew that can be included in this type of claim.
+As well, please review this primer on how to make a Producer’s OCASE Claim for live action productions: